mintapi/mintapi/README.md

     wait_for_sync_timeout=300,  # number of seconds to wait for sync use_chromedriver_on_path=False,  # True will use a system provided chromedriver binary that
 	                                 # is on the PATH (instead of downloading the latest version)
+    driver=None        # pre-configured driver.
+If None, Mint will initialize the WebDriver.
   )

   # Get basic account information